What’s With All The Hype Around Copaiba?

 The Endocannabinoid System

 The Endocannabinoid system (or ECS for short) is a network composed of three parts: the cannabinoid receptors that are spread throughout your body, the cannabinoids that activate these receptors like how a car key starts an engine, and the enzymes that break down these endocannabinoids, so they don’t stick around after their job has been completed.
 This system serves to maintain your body’s homeostasis.
 Homeostasis is just a fancy biological term for keeping your body balanced and running as it should.
 The two main receptors in the ECS are the CB1 and CB2 receptors.
 Found primarily in your brain and the nerves in your spinal cord, the CB1 receptors affect functions such as thermoregulation, energy, and appetite.
 Found primarily in your immune and gastrointestinal system, the CB2 receptors affect functions such as tissue recovery, cardiovascular health, and digestion.
 Though your body produces the cannabinoids that unlock these functions naturally, stress and poor diet can deplete them, leaving your body unbalanced and unhealthy.
-Nonetheless, you can combat this by consuming cannabinoids found in plants, which act like your internal cannabinoids that unlock your CB1 and CB2 receptors and produce a positive and balanced ecosystem within your body.
+Nonetheless, you can combat this by consuming cannabinoids found in plants like hemp flower, which act like your internal cannabinoids that unlock your CB1 and CB2 receptors and produce a positive and balanced ecosystem within your body.

 Cannabinoids Found in Nature